Angelastelin/angelastelin.github.io/README.md

 # angelastelin.github.io
-A website for Angela Stelin to showcase her website
+A website for Angela Stelin to showcase her art